 As the world’s largest and most widely used social network, Facebook is a massive player in the online advertising world.
 Favoured by many eCommerce store owners who make a killing on Instagram, it’s not uncommon to find businesses advertising on both Facebook and Google.

 Facebook’s pricing model works very similarly to advertising on Google.
 Facebook does offer advertisers more flexibility with campaign objectives, but the costs can still be broken down into CPCs.

-Here are the average CPMs for Facebook by country, with the United Kingdom, Spain, and the United States as the three most expensive CPMs.
+Here are the average CPCs for Facebook by country, with the United Kingdom, Spain, and the United States as the three most expensive CPCs.

 Overall, Facebook and Instagram ads perform exceptionally well and offer brilliant ROAS and ROI.
 Especially for small-medium sized eCommerce businesses that sell niche products.
 There aren’t many ad platforms that offer a decent return on ad spend for smaller budgets - even $100 can go a long way with Facebook ads.

 How Can You Improve Your ROAS and ROI?